- Submit a Revision Application

 These applications are managed as described in the document Management of applications for new Certificates of Suitability, Requests for Revision or Renewal of Certificates of Suitability and applications using the ‘sister files’ procedure, December 2018.

 In accordance with the current European regulation on variations to marketing applications, changes are classified into three categories: notifications, minor changes and major changes.

-The classification of changes, the conditions to be met and the documentation to be provided for each type of variation are described in detail in the: Guideline on Requirements for Revision/Renewal of Certificates of Suitability to the European Pharmacopoeia Monographs, PA/PH/CEP (04) 2, current version.
-A revised version of the guideline will be in force on 1st January 2019.
+The classification of changes, the conditions to be met and the documentation to be provided for each type of variation are described in detail in the: Guideline on Requirements for Revision/Renewal of Certificates of Suitability to the European Pharmacopoeia Monographs, PA/PH/CEP (04) 2, 7R corr, current version.

 Applicants should send their documentation in electronic format only to the Certification of Substances Department (DCEP) of the EDQM.